Contributing to Ultralytics Open-Source Projects

 return False

-Smaller or simpler functions can utilize a single-line docstring.
-Note the docstring must use 3 double-quotes and be a complete sentence starting with a capital letter and ending with a period.
+For smaller or simpler functions, a single-line docstring may be sufficient.
+The docstring must use three double-quotes, be a complete sentence, start with a capital letter, and end with a period.

 GitHub Actions CI Tests

-Before your pull request can be merged, all GitHub Actions Continuous Integration (CI) tests must pass.
-These tests include linting, unit tests, and other checks to ensure your changes meet the project's quality standards.
-Review the output of the GitHub Actions and fix any issues.
+All pull requests must pass the GitHub Actions Continuous Integration (CI) tests before they can be merged.
+These tests include linting, unit tests, and other checks to ensure that your changes meet the project's quality standards.
+Review the CI output and address any issues that arise.

 Reporting Bugs